Motor Sizing for Linear Motion

 What Is Motor Sizing for Linear Motion?

-Motor sizing for linear motion means figuring out whether a DC motor and lead screw drivetrain can deliver enough force and speed for your application — before you build anything.
+Motor sizing for linear motion means working out whether your DC motor and lead screw setup will actually provide enough force and speed for the job, before you buy parts or cut metal.

 Simple Explanation